benmvp/slides/2019/ato/react-eco.md

 NOTES:
 - How to GraphQL is a full-stack tutorial for GraphQL
-- _GraphQL in 3 Components_ is a talk from our very own Eve Porcello from React Rally 2018
+- _GraphQL in 3 Components_ is a talk from Eve Porcello from React Rally 2018

 =====
 <!-- .slide: data-background="url(../../img/esnext/simon-rae-221560-unsplash.jpg) no-repeat center" data-background-size="cover" -->